Romanian hackers used Bash Bug flaw to hackYahoo servers, according to a recent security news update.

 Hall found evidence that the Romanian hackers had compromised Yahoo servers and were trying to breach Yahoo!
 Games servers, which contain sensitive data of millions of players.

-“Some of my observations indicate that him [the alleged hacker] and his little Romanian cohort in there are also working towards another goal on Yahoo!’s network: the Yahoo!
+“Some of my observations indicate that him and his little Romanian cohort in there are also working towards another goal on Yahoo!’s network: the Yahoo!
 Games servers.
 One might wonder why they would bother going for that… Well, those games are visited by MILLIONS of people per day, and they’re also Java based.
 Think about it and you tell me why someone would want to compromise those,” said Hall.

 He also identified two of the Yahoo’s servers that were compromised by the hackers.